presslabs/toplytics/readme.txt

 === Toplytics ===
 Contributors: PressLabs
 Donate link: http://www.presslabs.com/
-Tags: presslabs, analytics, posts, top, most visited, toplytics Requires at least: 3.5
+Tags: presslabs, analytics, posts, top, most visited, most viewed posts, top content, toplytics Requires at least: 3.5
 Tested up to: 3.6.1
 Stable tag: 1.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Displays the most visited posts as a widget using data from Google Analytics.
-Safe to be used under high-traffic or low server resources.
+Designed to be used under high-traffic or low server resources.

 == Description ==
 This plugin displays the most visited posts as a widget using data extracted from Google Analytics.
 It is designed to work with high-traffic sites and all types of caching.